grahamlittlephd/international-society-for-tractography/content/en/team.md

 # Board of Directors

 The initial board was formed in 2023 to help guide the early years of growth for the International Society for Tractography.
-The goal of the board is to make sure organizational framework is in place so that the society can achieve it's ambitious scientific mission.
+The goal of the board is to make sure the organizational framework is in place so that the society can achieve it's ambitious scientific mission.

 {{< /brick_team >}}